ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr.md

    You need the following sudo settings to allow the `${sid}adm` user script can update the node attributes when the *srConnectionChanged()* hook runs.

-   On *both nodes*, run the following commands.
+   On both nodes, run the following commands.

-   Create a file with the required *sudo* aliases and user specifications.
+   Create a file with the required sudo aliases and user specifications.

    ```sh
    cat >> /etc/sudoers.d/20-saphana << EOT